I don't really know what the truth is - I don't suppose anybody will ever really know

 I do think the very ending is unnecessary (need we learn Juror 8’s name in a throwaway?), but my biggest complaint about the movie is something different.
 For as much as this movie is heralded as the paragon on the virtue of impartial juries and the concept of reasonable doubt, this movie is a horrible example of a jury operating in practice.
 Juries simply shouldn’t work this way: It’s their job to weigh and debate the evidence provided, not play detective and conduct their own investigations.
 Fonda’s Juror 8 even brings in a knife he found while wandering near the scene of the crime!
 That’s not his job!

-Thankfully, it doesn’t stop the film from being a riveting, great film.
+That’s not a problem of the film’s dramatic effectiveness, though.
+It doesn’t stop the film from being a riveting, great film.
 Almost 65 years later, 12 Angry Men remains absolutely essential cinema, and I’d bet everything I owned that it still will be 65 years from now.

 - Review Project: 2009 Top 100